UK Supreme Court's 2019-20 Annual Report and Accounts published

 The Annual Report also sets out how the Court met its commitments in areas including international relations, sustainability and information assurance.

 The Report was presented to Parliament under Section 54(1) of the Constitutional Reform Act 2005.
 The accounts were presented to the House of Commons under Section 6(4) of the Government Resources and Accounts Act 2000.

-The full Annual Report and Accounts can be downloaded from the link below.
+The full Report and Accounts can be downloaded via our website.